12VAC30-50-165. Durable medical equipment

 condition, if changes are necessary in the ordered enteral nutrition products,

 the DME provider shall obtain a new CMN.
-(1) New CMNs shall be signed and dated by the licensed practitioner
+(1) New CMNs shall be signed and dated by the licensed

-furnished by the DME provider.
+products are furnished by the DME provider.
 (2) The order shall not be backdated to cover prior

 dispensing of enteral nutrition products.
 If the order is not signed within 60